Is Nothing Sacred?

 When will the shutters be put back up?
 She could have asked about this pretty much any hour of any other day of the week.
 But she chose now, the supposedly sacred hour.

 Whatever happened to the sacred?
 People seem suspicious of it.
 It’s not accessible, or transparent.
-It thinks it’s better than, well, everything: it’s elitist.
+It thinks it’s better than, well, everything.
+It’s elitist.
 It asks us to treat it with humility and reverence, and some of us have too much self-esteem for that.
-It expects us to put all else aside and prepare our hearts to encounter it.
+It expects us to put all else aside and prepare ourselves to encounter it.
 And sometimes I just don’t feel like it.
 I have too many Concerns.

 A friend of mine used to dread taking his mother to church because she always complained about the Mexicans filling up the pews where once it was all Italians.
 Finally one Sunday he said to her, “For Christ’s sake, Ma, this is a church!
 It’s not the Sons of Italy!”